sshsrn/Cloud-Community_GCP-Learnings/DeployOnCloudRun2.md

 # Starting our application
 CMD npm start
 ```
 * Now, to create the docker image for the backend, create a Dockerfile in the backend folder.
+Similar steps as the frontend will be followed here.
 As the backend is a Node.js application, the Dockerfile contains the following code:
 ```Dockerfile
 # Fetching the latest node image on alpine linux
 FROM node:alpine AS development